“If you wish to travel far and fast, travel light. Take off all your envies, jealousies, unforgiveness, selfishness, and fears.”

 Medical Supplies

-Medical supplies.
-We have a nurse on this team who is always about being ready.
-Not only for our travel group but for people who may need help along our travels.
+We have a nurse on this team who is always about being prepared.
+This is not only for our travel group but also for people who may need help with our travels.
 Covid made some of these items even more critical.
 This was not new for us to bring but became a must-have moving forward.
 They don’t take up that much space, and all can go into a Ziploc bag.
 Joelle also brings a stethoscope.
 See our more detailed post on Medical Travel Supplies.

 Documents

-The bottom line, you need all of these documents and copies of what you bring.
+The bottom line is that you need all of these documents and copies of what you bring.
 Make three sets of copies.
 Take two with you and leave one with your family at home.
 You can also make an electronic copy.
 We always advise going with some local currency on hand.
-We get some at our local Chase before we leave.
+We get some at our local Chase Bank before we leave.
 Airport exchanges are pricey, and you will get a better rate at your local bank, so plan.

 Part of the list speaks to putting together a Travel Emergency Contact Info.
 It is of paramount importance to carry with you a card that holds all this important info.
-If you become ill or get injured away from your belongings and documents, you must have on your person all the information that may be needed in an emergency.
+If you become ill or get injured away from your belongings and documents, you must have all the information that may be needed in an emergency on your person.
 This includes your nationality, passport number, medications, medical conditions, emergency contact, health, travel insurance numbers, contact info, embassy info, local 911 numbers, calling code, and how to call in or out of your country.
 Time is of the essence in emergencies.
 We will deal with this in more detail in our travel health posts.
-We will also be making available to our subscribers our Wanderers Compass Emergency Contact Card with all the above info in a wallet-size card.

 Over the Counter Meds